SvOlli/sorbus/doc/README_release.txt

 - Apple 1
 - JAM (Just Another Machine) utilizing an internal flash drive

-For how to handle these cores, take a look at https://xayax.net/sorbus/
+For how to handle these cores, take a look at https://sorbus.xayax.net/ A local copy is provided in the directory "docs/".

 These files are provided: